WeWatchWall/stark-sequencer/README.md

     pollCallback: () => mockTrackTime,  // Get the time from the track.
     start: Date.now() + 5e3, // Start at the synched time.
 Default: starts immediately.
     pollInterval: 2e2,  // In milliseconds, min 15ms.
 Default: 100ms.
-    diffInterval: 30,  // In milliseconds.
+    diffInterval: 30,  // Margin of error in milliseconds.
 Default: 100ms.

     // Update the store's time even if
     // the polled time matches the monitored time.